-- What is the fastest line around turn 2 and 3? - Should I shift to 4th at the end of the straight or redline 3rd? - Does running to redline in each gear give me the fastest terminal velocity at the end of the straight or does shifting in the "power band" produce a higher terminal velocity? - What was my best braking point and turn in speed that resulted in the quickest segment and overall lap time? - Is the time I loose "compromising" the (only) left turn at Lime Rock Park worth what I make setting up the right-hander going onto NoName straight? - Should I charge into the Bus Stop or I concentrate my efforts on maximizing my exit speed?
+- What is the fastest line around turn, segment and lap? - Does running to redline in each gear give me the fastest terminal velocity at the end of the straight or does shifting in the "power band" produce a higher terminal velocity? - · What is the best braking point and that offered my my best turn entry speed? - Is the time I loose "compromising" the left turn at Lime Rock Park worth the time I make setting up the right-hander going onto NoName straight? - Should I charge into the Bus Stop at WGI or I concentrate my efforts on maximizing my exit speed?